Central to most organisations, human resources (HR) professionals are in demand. Find out what qualifications and skills you'll need to succeed

 Do I need a related degree?

-You don't usually need to be a human resources graduate to secure a job in HR, recruitment or learning and development (L&D), as most employers will consider graduates of any subject discipline.
+You don't usually need to be a human resources graduate to secure a job in HR, recruitment or learning and development (L&D), as most employers will consider graduates of any subject.
 However, a degree in business management, economics, finance, HR or psychology may improve your chances of landing a job.
 Employers typically expect graduates to have gained at least a 2:1 at university.

 Applying to a recruitment consultancy that specialises in an industry related to the degree you've studied may also increase your chances of securing a job.